zarthur/CSCC-Fundamentals-Android-Notes/week_04/readme.md

 }
 ```

-Note that we didn't make any changes to the interface and removed code form the
+Note that we didn't make any changes to the interface and removed code for
-*OnClickListener()* method for now.
+the *EditText* and *Button* objects for now.

 ## Lists